-The Sony Alpha 6000 represented a new direction for the brand and even now, nearly 10 years after its launch, it’s a remarkably capable Sony camera and great value on the second-hand market, giving access to Sony’s wide-range of E-mount lenses.
+The Sony Alpha 6000 offers a great entry into the mirrorless camera world, and even now, nearly 10 years after its launch, it’s a remarkably capable Sony mirrorless camera and great value on the second-hand market, giving access to Sony’s wide range of E-mount lenses.
+But is it still a good buy in 2024?
+Find out in our full review.

 Sony Alpha 6000 at a glance: